hakhyun0615/Capstone/README.md

 # Capstone Design Project
-This repository contains the source code and documentation for the Capstone Design Project at Sungkyunkwan University.
+This repository contains the source code and documentation for the "Capstone Design Project" course at Sungkyunkwan University.

 ## Title
 Development of a Dog Skin Disease Diagnostic Application